Has your cat been pregnant before or previously given birth to kittens?

 The largest symptom of a pregnant cat is her behavior.
 She will suddenly begin to show signs of excitement.
 This behavior is known to as “quickening”, and it is the critical stage of the cat’s pregnancy in which the fetus begins to move.

 She will stretch, roll, and begin to search for a safe place to give birth.
 Therefore, it is advised to keep your cat indoors to ensure that she does not make her nest outdoors.

 A cat has five pregnancy stages.
 Each stage has specific symptoms that can guide you to tell when your cat’s labor is close.

 Kittens usually reach maturity after a period of six months of growth.
 This is not always the case, as some reach maturity at the age of 12 months.
 As your kitten reaches maturity, heat cycles develop and your female cat can get fertilized.

 This is a four week period after fertilization.
 Several symptoms may be observed including: loss of weight, morning sickness, and lack of appetite due to nausea.

 In the second week, cats develop pink nipples which are swollen and sensitive to the touch.

 On the third week, lumps are felt when palpating your cat’s abdomen.

 When ultrasound is performed by a specialist, the presence of kittens are observed.
-Your cat will start gaining weight since as she begins to regain appetite.
+Your cat will start gaining weight as she begins to regain appetite.